Second round of U.S.-Japan tariff talks ends inconclusively in Washington

-The second round of tariff talks between the United States and Japan ended with no major breakthroughs, while the negotiators agreed to meet again soon.
+The second round of tariff talks between the United States and Japan ended with no major breakthroughs and came as Japan signaled that negotiations remain at the preliminary stages.

 "We have not yet reached a point where common ground has been found," Prime Minister Shigeru Ishiba told reporters in Tokyo on Friday morning after being briefed about the meeting.